PandABlocks/PandABlocks-FPGA/docs/commands.rst

         > .

 ``*CAPTURE?``
+    This returns a list of all positions and bit masks that will be written to the data capture port.
+This list is controlled by setting the ``.CAPTURE`` attribute on the corresponding bit and position fields.

 ``*CAPTURE=``
+    This resets all ``.CAPTURE`` flags to zero so that no data will be captured.

 ``*BITS``\ n\ ``?``
+    Bits are captured in four groups of 32 bits each, the capture groups are named ``*BITS0`` to ``*BITS4``.
+This command lists the bits, in order, associated with the corresponding bit capture group.

 ``*POSITIONS?``
+    This command lists all 32 position capture fields in order.

 ``*VERBOSE=``\ value
     If ``*VERBOSE=1`` is set then every command will be echoed to the server's log.
 Set ``*VERBOSE=0`` to restore normal quiet behaviour.